 Bourbon, Rye Whisky and Scotch.
-A Flavour Explosion.
+A Flavor Explosion.

 Smooth and fully bodied, but lighter than 4 roses small batch.